For Our Future

 Project Three Ocean Messages

-Using print-making and different ways of knowing, the ‘Ocean Messages’ project explores migratory birds, shared environmental concerns and local and global interconnectedness across the seas.
+Using print-making and different ways of knowing, the ‘Ocean Messages’ project explored migratory birds, shared environmental concerns and local and global interconnectedness across the seas.

 Timeframe